jasminegoel/question-classification/README.md

 |NUMERIC	|numeric values	|

 ## Model
+I have created a document matrix of the data and removed stopwords, punctuation, whitespaces and implemented stemming to prepare data for training model.
+Then, I have extracted top n terms in each topic to understand the data.
+After preparing the data, data is randomly split into test and training data.
-I have trained two models to classify the questions.
+Further, I have trained two models to classify the questions.
-First is random forest based model and Second is boosted multiclass logistic regression
+First is random forest based model and Second is boosted multiclass logistic regression.
+Both the models have an accuracy of ~72%.

 ## Results
 `Accuracy for RandomForest Model is 72.69%`
+Refer to randomForestPredictions.csv for the predictions on testdata.

 `Accuracy for Boosted Multiclass Logistic Regression is 71.35%`
+Refer to xgboostPredictions.csv for the predictions on testdata.

 ####